 Known as the city of 10000 temples and one of Japan's most beautiful cities, Kyoto is home to zen gardens, imperial palaces, traditional wooden houses and many Shinto shrines.
 Our Kyoto itinerary will show you the most impressive sides of the city and will include information on where to stay, what to eat and several secret gems you can find in many famed star attractions.
 Kyoto is the perfect place to visit if you are interested in the authentic Japanese experience and wish to partake in ceremonies and formal traditions.
 Here is our Kyoto itinerary to get you started.

 Our Kyoto Itinerary

 Our Kyoto itinerary was simply not enough for us.
 There is so much to do and see, so many side trips to take and a ton of adventures to experience.
 Kyoto is a place of spirituality, tradition, amazing food and history.

-Day 1 - Ease into Kyoto
+Day 1 Kyoto Itinerary

 Once called the Gion Shrine, Yasaka is a beautiful Shinto Shrine built in 656.
 Home to one of Japan's most loved festivals, Gion Matsuri and a passage towards Murayama Park, a popular hanami place.
 The Yasaka Shrine had free entry.

 This is a very popular hanami site and it gets super crowded during the cherry blossom season.
 We visited the park in eary December, thus it was quiet and peaceful.
 During our visit, we enjoyed plenty of koyo (colourful leaves).

 From Maruyama Park make your way towards Chion-in, the headquarters of the Jōdo-shū.
 The last entry is at 4pm and the fees are 500 yen (combined ticket), 400 yen (Hojo Garden only), 300 yen (Yuzen Garden only).